dnoguerol-goog/article-generator/README.md

 2. Click the **EDIT & DEPLOY NEW REVISION** button.

-3. For Container image URL, select the `analyze-article-text` container image 0.0.2.
+3. For Container image URL, use `eu.gcr.io/$PROJECT/analyze-article-text:0.0.2`.

 4. Scroll down and uncheck the checkbox labeled "Service this revision immediately".